 We look at why Aussie Small Caps are being snapped up.
-A couple of buying opportunities in our Buy/Sell/Hold rundown and what’s coming up, including our introduction of Price Targets and associated alerts.
+A couple of Small Cap buying opportunities in our Buy/Sell/Hold rundown and what’s coming up, including our introduction of our Blue Chip Value Price Targets and associated alerts.
 You can’t be a successful ASX investor for small caps or blue chips without this!

 1. ASX Big Picture: it’s a Small Cap takeover frenzy!

 Small Cap takeovers have been predominant because investors big as well as small are hunting for value.
 A lot of the takeovers have been from offshore companies, which also benefit from the weakening AUD.
 Growth is hard to come by!

-Against this takeover frenzy I think the results of the company’s we’ve covered has been mixed.
+Against this small cap takeover frenzy I think the results of the small cap company’s we’ve covered has been mixed.
 There have been few surprises, but a few companies commented that the elections have been impacting their business and the associated uncertainty.
 Consumers are holding off spending.
-A good example is GTN (GTN), which provides traffic updates for radio and fund this by selling advertising spots.
+A good example is small cap stock GTN (GTN), which provides traffic updates for radio and fund this by selling advertising spots.
 You might have heard of Vic Lorusso – he’s a director.

 2. How important is dividend franking and what do the potential changes mean?

-Dividends are important for both big and small caps and for all investors.
+Dividends are important for both big and small caps and for all ASX investors.
 Lately there has been a great deal of noise over the issue of franking credits and what a potential Shorten ALP Government would mean.
 Under the Radar makes clear, both numerically and in a short explanation, what the effects are.
-We emphasise why sustainable income growth is more important than income per se, for any investor.
+We emphasise why sustainable income growth is more important than income per se, for any ASX investor.

-3. Stocks hitting the ball out of the park
+3. Small Cap Stocks hitting the ball out of the park